The Angry Will Not Listen to Reason – Don’t Fight It

 Having a conversation with an angry individual is probably something we have all experienced.
-I’ll admit that I made this mistake too many times as a young man.
+As a young man, I made this mistake too many times.
 While that is never the best scenario, there are some things we can do to ensure that we don’t lose our cool and end up saying or doing things we might regret.
 Sometimes the best thing to do is to simply plant the seed of doubt and give it plenty of room to grow.

 So why would I not reengage him?
-Sure, I could have argued my point and provided my sources so that he could examine the evidence for himself, but since I had arguably missed my opportunity to ensure that the information would be easily processed, it was likely better to retreat having planted the seed of doubt instead.
+Sure, I could have argued my point and provided my sources so that he could examine the evidence himself.
+Still, since I had arguably missed my opportunity to ensure that the information would be easily processed, it was likely better to retreat, having planted the seed of doubt instead.
 A heated exchange would have likely only reinforced his misconceptions.
 I’ll get back to this in a moment but let me hit on a few key points first.

 To begin with, the man who yelled at me and then stormed out (Shane) is an Investment Adviser.
 He does financial planning, investment, and estate planning.
-Now, you would think that ANY economic insight might be of interest to a guy like that.
-In his line of work, understanding economic trends and projections could be helpful and could potentially make himself and his clients a considerable amount of money.
+Now, you would think that ANY economic insight might interest a guy like that.
+In his line of work, understanding economic trends and projections could be helpful and potentially make him and his clients a considerable amount of money.
 However, I would also imagine that he feels that he already has a solid grasp of economics, so perhaps his bias is showing here.
-Regardless, the fact (or even the idea) that someone could have projected a downturn is probably a significant threat to him, and this is especially true considering that he obviously didn’t see it coming – a costly mistake.
+Regardless, the fact (or even the idea) that someone could have projected a downturn is probably a significant threat to him.
+This is especially true considering that he obviously didn’t see it coming – a costly mistake.

 Second, what I was sharing was not “bullshit” at all.
-In fact, what I was sharing specifically at that moment came from a considerable amount of data that was compiled by expert minds.
-To clarify, in early January of 2019, I had the opportunity to hear a 2019 economic forecast from Jeremy Hill, Director of the Center for Economic Development and Business Research at Wichita State University.
-Dr. Hill had previously come from Georgia Southern University, where he was the director of the Coastal Rivers Water Planning and Policy Center.
+In fact, what I was sharing specifically at that moment came from a considerable amount of data compiled by expert minds.
+To clarify, in early January 2019, I had the opportunity to hear a 2019 economic forecast from Jeremy Hill, Director of the Center for Economic Development and Business Research at Wichita State University.
+Dr. Hill had previously come from Georgia Southern University, where he was the Coastal Rivers Water Planning and Policy Center director.
 I share this to help demonstrate his expertise.
-Anyway, in his 2019 forecast, Dr. Hill made it quite clear that a recession was likely to begin (if it wasn’t already underway) by mid-2019 and that we would likely see it for what it was by late 2019 or early 2020.
-For him, it wasn’t a matter of “if,” it was a matter of “when.”
+In his 2019 forecast, Dr. Hill made it quite clear that a recession was likely to begin (if it wasn’t already underway) by mid-2019 and that we would likely see it for what it was by late 2019 or early 2020.
+For him, it wasn’t a matter of “if” it was a matter of “when.”
 Now, I don’t know about you, but it appears to me that his projection was spot-on.

 Perhaps “Shane” just wasn’t prepared to hear such things.
 Perhaps he misheard something or took something out of context.
 Or, perhaps he was confusing one situation with another.
 It’s hard to say, but the angry response likely speaks to something much deeper inside him.
 I say this because even as he heard me share this sobering perspective, he remained unwilling to really listen to it and then mounted an internal (and then outward) defense to reject it before it could be completely understood or even validated.

-No doubt that you have had similar interactions in the past and that is why I wanted to discuss this with you.
-I think there are several things that can be learned from these situations.
-The first takeaway is that there are always going to be some that just don’t want to hear from you.
+No doubt that you have had similar interactions in the past, and that is why I wanted to discuss this with you.
+I think several things can be learned from these situations.
+The first takeaway is that there will always be some who just don’t want to hear from you.
 This could be for any number of reasons.
 Maybe it’s the way you look, the way you speak, or because you are somehow a threat to their intelligence.
-Just remember that the angry rejection of information without examination is nothing more than ignorance masked as fear.
+Remember that the angry rejection of information without examination is nothing more than ignorance masked as fear.
 Don’t fight it because you will likely not win the bigger battle.
 Just accept this truth for what it is because there is usually nothing you can do to change the mind of someone that is not prepared to do so.

-I alluded to this earlier but another takeaway is that no matter how much you would like to “prove them wrong”, there are going to be some that will do everything in their power to protect their contorted worldview – no matter how contorted it might be.
+I alluded to this earlier, but another takeaway is that no matter how much you would like to “prove them wrong,” some will do everything in their power to protect their contorted worldview – no matter how contorted it might be.
 In these situations, especially when facts and supporting evidence are purposefully ignored, it’s probably best to retreat from the conversation if the information is not or cannot be easily and clearly understood.
-The reason I say this is because of a phenomenon that I wrote about in Destroying the Narrative.
-Norbert Schwarz discovered when the factually correct information was provided to some people, their misconceptions or myths about those topics not only continued but were often reinforced by the attempt to correct them.
+I say this because of a phenomenon that I wrote about in Destroying the Narrative.
+Norbert Schwarz discovered that when factually correct information was provided to some people, their misconceptions or myths about those topics continued and were often reinforced by the attempt to correct them.
 Not only that, but these people will usually get quite defensive and angry.
-Well, the angry usually do not listen to reason very well, so it’s best not to fight it.
-This is to say that retreating from the conversation once you recognize the resistance (and having already planted the seed of doubt with solid contrast), will likely result in a better outcome than if you remain in the discussion and fight about it in the attempt to prove someone wrong.
+The angry usually do not listen to reason very well, so it’s best not to fight it.
+This is to say that retreating from the conversation once you recognize the resistance (and having already planted the seed of doubt with solid contrast) will likely result in a better outcome than if you remain in the discussion and fight about it in an attempt to prove someone wrong.

-Of course, as I sit here and write this, I can’t help but feel sorry for his clients.
+Of course, as I sit here and write this, I cannot help but feel sorry for his clients.
 I think that is what bothers me the most.
 These poor people have put their collective futures in the hands of the willfully ignorant.
 It seems to me that his fear of these certain truths is likely costing his clients a lot of money.
 This is sad because I can only imagine that his clients assume that he knows his stuff.
 And based on his immediate and emotional rejection of these sobering truths, I can only imagine that there is a lot of other important and necessary data that he has refused to examine.
-So perhaps that is the final takeaway: before putting your monetary future in the hands of someone else, do what you can to discover whether or not this person is reluctant to examine elements of the foreseeable future.
-This might require a bit of research on your part, but if the financial planner demonstrates an ignorance of the topic, act accordingly.
+So perhaps that is the final takeaway: before putting your monetary future in someone else’s hands, do what you can to discover whether or not this person is reluctant to examine elements of the foreseeable future.
+This might require a bit of research, but if the financial planner demonstrates an ignorance of the topic, act accordingly.